fsafe/Capstone/README.md

 Compose class:

 This class also has a an \_\_init__ method and a \_\_call__ method.
-The \_\_init__ method initializes the class with a collection of classes each representing a transformation as described above.
+The \_\_init__ method initializes the Compose class with a collection of other transformation classes initializers each representing a transformation as described above.
 The \_\_call__ method simply traverses the collection instantiating each transformation and storing the result of each transformation in the same variables which are passed as parameters to the next transformation.
 By doing this Compose chains the preprocessing steps together.

     class Compose(object):
         def __init__(self, transforms):